carlosivanr/hugo_website/content/post/2021-04-24-anova1-jmv/index.markdown

 {{< /tabs >}}

 ### Wrap Up
 One of the benefits of the `anovaOneW()` function lies in eliminating the need to write code to produce a plot of means and confidence intervals.
 What is produced with one option within the `anovaOneW()` command, takes additional packages and several lines of code to produce with ggplot.
-If you're starting out with R the jmv package will surely give beginners a head start in terms of analyzing and visualizing simple one way ANOVA tests in R.
+If you're starting out with R, the jmv package will surely give you a head start in terms of analyzing and visualizing simple one way ANOVA tests.